Isle RISC-V CPU

 - 0xC000 - hardware registers

-The clut is the colour lookup table, and tram is the text mode ram (both introduced in previous chapters).
+The clut is the colour lookup table (introduced in Chapter 2 - Bitmap Grapics), and tram is the text mode ram (see Chapter 4 - Text Mode).
 We'll discuss hardware registers shortly.
-Later chapters introduce a larger memory map with support for larger memories and more devices.
+Later, we'll introduce a 24-bit memory map with support for larger memories and more devices.

 When the CPU reads/writes data, it needs to be routed from/to the correct device.
 In our simple memory map, the first two bits of the address are unique for each of the four memory areas.
 The logic in ch05.v takes advantage of this to create the chip select signals: